Review | Richard Osman, inspired by ‘The A-Team,’ has created a delightful band of elderly sleuths

 Meanwhile, the Thursday Murder Club must deal with a crisis much closer to home: On a rare trip into the seaside town of Fairhaven, Ibrahim is mugged and nearly killed.
 There’s no evidence against the perpetrator, a nasty piece of work named Ryan, but Elizabeth, Ron and Joyce don’t need to operate within the law like their police officer friends, the middle-aged Chris and the 20-something Donna.
 In a final thread, these last two have been trying, without the least success, to bring down the local drug queenpin, Connie Johnson, not so long ago a teaching assistant at a primary school.
 That detail sounds to me like a bit of transatlantic one-upmanship: You will recall that Walter White, the meth dealer of “Breaking Bad,” was once a high school chemistry teacher.

-What makes “The Man Who Lived Twice” so delicious, even adorable, derives from its lighthearted tone and a witty style based on antithesis.
+What makes “The Man Who Died Twice” so delicious, even adorable, derives from its lighthearted tone and a witty style based on antithesis.
 To build tension, short chapters shift rapidly from one viewpoint and scene to another.
 More crucially, though, Osman’s heroes, while trying to solve brutal murders and decipher cryptic messages, never stop being concerned with their health, grandchildren and the pleasure of just sipping wine and bantering with one another.
 They are ordinary old people yet, like all old people, much deeper and complicated than they appear: “There are lifts in all the buildings, but Elizabeth will use the stairs while she still can.
 Stairs are good for hip and knee flexibility.
 Also, it is very easy to kill someone in a lift when the doors open.
 Nowhere to run, nowhere to hide, and a ping to announce you’re about to appear.”

 Sentences like that abound in Osman’s novel.
 As the prissy fussbudget Martin Lomax prepares his beloved gardens for public gaze, he realizes that he needs to keep people away from the cesspit, now the final resting place of more than a few bodies.
 And, of course, there must be “no digging.
 There are grenades somewhere.
 For the life of him he can’t remember where they are buried, but he knows they are in a safe location, and he has written it down somewhere.
 Under the Venetian gazebo?
 On reflection, he can’t even remember whose grenades they were, or why he had agreed to bury them, but that comes with age.”